How to Prevent the Biggest Mistake Companies Make in Digital Transformation

 What should businesses do instead?

 Businesses should work with their customers to identify opportunities for change that will benefit them both.
-Customers need to be brought on board early in the process, and their feedback taken into account during planning and implementation.
+Bring customers on board early in the process, and their feedback taken into account during planning and implementation.